12lholt/DLinear/README.md

 As shown in our paper, the weights of DLinear can reveal some charateristic of the data, i.e., the periodicity.
 We provide the weight visualization of DLinear in `weight_plot.py`.
 To run the visualization, you need to input the model path (model_name) of DLinear (the model directory in `./checkpoint` by default).

 ![image](pics/Visualization.png)

+### Note on Exchange Rate Dataset
+It's the collection of the daily exchange rates of eight foreign countries including Australia, British, Canada, Switzerland, China, Japan, New Zealand and Singapore ranging from 1990 to 2016.

 ## Citing

 If you find this repository useful for your work, please consider citing it as follows: